atticusrussell/BingImageAITrainer/README.md

 # Bing Image AI Trainer
-### Getting training images for AI models can be difficult.
-Hopefully this tool can help you generate images to make this easier.
+### A tool for generating diverse training images using Bing Image Creator to facilitate the training of AI vision models.
 #

 ## Legal Notice <a name="legal-notice"></a>